softmatterlab/SmartTrap/Software/README.md

 #### UI
 - **PullingProtocolWidget (Qt)** – Dropdown to pick a protocol, per-parameter editors (labels, tooltips, limits, current values), and a toggle to start/stop; refreshes at 40 ms to call `run_protocol()` while active.

 ## auto_controller
-In this module all the autonomous protocols are defined.
+In this module all the autonomous protocols are defined as well as the corresponding user interface elements.

 - **AutoControllerThread** - Thread which runs the autonomous protocols.
-This also handles the real-time tracking to simplify synchronization
+This also handles the real-time tracking to simplify synchronization.
+- **AutoControlWidget** - A QWidget used to control and monitor the various autonomous protocols.
+Can also be used to toggle the subroutines which build up the autonomous protocols such as particle trapping.
 - **StokesTestWidget** - A small QWidget used to perform the stokes which can be used to calibrate the force detectors or to measure particle diameters.
-- **AutonomousProtocol** -
+- **AutonomousProtocol** - Interface used for the autonomous protocols.
+Currently the following protocls are implemented:
+  - **DNAPulling** - Autonomous DNA pulling protocol implementing the AuotonomousProtocol.
+  - **ElectrostaticRepulsion** - AutonomousProtocol which measures repulsive forces between two charged particles.
+  - **ParticleCharacterization** - AutonomousProtocol.
+Selects a particle within a certain size range (as estimated by the real-time tracking) and measures its hydrodynamic radius using a stokes test.
+  - **RBCStretching** - AutonomousProtocol used to measure the stretching of red blood cells by trapping them at various laser powers.

 # SmartTrap minitweezers instrument specific files
 Certain devices are specific to the SmartTrap system and thus rely on the specific hardware, e.g. specific microfluidics pump.